Become A Surrogate Mother

 - Must not be a participant of the following government aid programs: cash assistance, welfare, public housing and section 8.
 If applicant is a participant of any other forms of government assistance, the application will be considered on a case-by-case basis.

-- Is living in a surrogate-friendly state in the United States (we are very sorry but we cannot residents from Nebraska, Louisiana, Michigan, and New York).
+- Is living in a surrogate-friendly state in the United States (we are very sorry but we cannot work with residents from Nebraska, Louisiana, Michigan, and New York).

 - Has a valid driver’s license.